River Tay Harling

 Leave Everything To Your Boatman

-Lure colour selection is also something that is vital for success and taking the boatman's advice which is grounded on 'faith' is a very important part of harling success as your boatman will have seen it all before and he's not out there for a blank day either.
+Lure colour selection is also something that is vital for success and taking the boatman's advice which is grounded on 'faith' is a very important part of harling success as your boatman will have seen it all before and remember he's not out there for a blank day either.
 Don't be thinking you know better if you're a fishing guest and remember the professional Tay boatman has had years to do all the experimenting required which is something they all have gone through.
-Frequently changing the lures is a big irritation for any professional boatman and an insult too so have patience and faith as eventually it will pay off.
+Frequently changing the lures is a big irritation for any professional boatman and an insult too his selection choice so have patience and faith as eventually that will likely pay off.

 D-U-N-S No: 22-265-4509